 Another focus area for the marine sport, leisure and event industries is the reduction in packaging materials that end up in landfill.
 Our ‘on-the-ground’ team constantly looks at the recycling of levelling materials and reuses as much as possible.
 We advise on shrink-wrap requirements, suggesting ways to reduce the need and source recycling centres at arrival destinations.
 Removal of single-use plastics throughout an events supply chain is a goal we share with many customers.

 In October 2019, we became a pilot partner of 11th Hour Racing’s Life Cycle Assessment (LCA) tool, MarineShift360, which was created to help the recreational and performance yachting world reduce its use of resources and cut waste, pollution and carbon emissions, driving a shift towards a circular economy.
-Our ambition is to use life cycle assessment to identify where real, measurable reductions can be made in fossil fuel consumption and packing materials.
-It’s an ongoing process and we hope to have news on the development of the tool during 2020.
+We have helped to shape the transport section of the tool and hope it goes on to help the industry identify where real, measurable reductions can be made in fossil fuel consumption.

 Increasingly, customers are seeking greener logistics solutions and, where possible, we provide information on how to make their freight operations more sustainable.